mikenhu/helsinki-hsl-clock/README.md

 # HSL Metro Clock

-I came across [this tweet on X](https://twitter.com/eddible/status/1564917603180617731?s=20&t=dcHyyQINVi-xO-h7mmJiKw) and inspired to create one for myself.
+I came across [this tweet on X](https://twitter.com/eddible/status/1564917603180617731?s=20&t=dcHyyQINVi-xO-h7mmJiKw) and was inspired to create one for myself.

-The code requests data from Helsinki Region Transport (HSL) which uses GTFS Realtime feed.
-If you are not living in Finland, I believe you can also use this repo with other GTFS feeds with minor modification.
+The project calls to Helsinki Region Transport (HSL) which uses GTFS Realtime feeds.
+If you are not living in Finland, I believe you can adapt this repo to other GTFS feeds with minor modifications.

 If you're interested in controlling this clock with Home Assistant, I include my HA configuration here as well.

-Great thanks to Edd @eddible for the initial project.
+Great thanks to Edd Abrahamsen-Mills @eddible for his TFGM Metrolink Clock project <https://github.com/eddible/tfgm-tram-clock>.

 ## Used hardware